hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Given the requirement of TSSBS-001, the setup of the TSS Key Material must happen before the software upgrade that enables block streams.
-In order to reduce risk and density of complex software changes, giving the nodes their long term EC keys and changing the roster life-cycle through the TSS-Roster effort should be completed and delivered in a software release prior to the delivery.
+In order to reduce risk and density of complex software changes, giving the nodes their `elGamalKeys` and changing the roster life-cycle through the TSS-Roster effort should be completed and delivered in a software release prior to the delivery.

 The schedule of delivery of capability is explored in a later section in this proposal.